flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/console.md

 - The Radio Push To Talk switch
 - The sidestick pb, for autopilot disengagement, or sidestick priority

-At all times, only one flight crewmember should fly the aircraft.
-However, if both flight crewmembers use their sidesticks simultaneously, their orders are algebraically added.
+At all times, only one flight crew member should fly the aircraft.
+However, if both flight crew members use their sidesticks simultaneously, their orders are algebraically added.
 The flight control laws limit the combined order to the equivalent of the full deflection of one sidestick.
 In this case, the two green SIDE STICK PRIORITY lights on the glareshield come on and "DUAL INPUT" voice message is activated.

-A flight crewmember can deactivate the other sidestick and take full control, by pressing and keeping pressed the sidestick pb.
-To deactivate the other sidestick, the flight crewmember must press their sidestick pb for 40s.
-The other sidestick is permanently deactivated, until any flight crewmember presses their sidestick pb.
+A flight crew member can deactivate the other sidestick and take full control, by pressing and keeping pressing the sidestick pb.
+To deactivate the other sidestick, the flight crew member must press their sidestick pb for 40s.
+The other sidestick is permanently deactivated, until any flight crew member presses their sidestick pb.
 If both flight crew members press their sidestick pb, the last pilot to press gets the priority.
 If one sidestick was deactivated on ground, the CONFIG L(R) SIDESTICK FAULT alert is triggered at takeoff power application, or during the TO CONFIG test.

 !!! info ""
-    Sidestick priotity is currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Sidestick priority is currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ## Steering Handwheels (Tiller)

-The steering handwheels, also called tillers, which are interconnected, can steer the nose wheel up to 75 ° in either direction.
+The steering handwheels, also called tillers, which are interconnected, can steer the nose wheel up to 75° in either direction.

-After takeoff the steering system centers the nose wheel automatically.
+After takeoff, the steering system centers the nose wheel automatically.

 The center button on either handwheel removes control of nose wheel steering from the rudder pedals until the button is released.